kermitdafrog8/tde-slackbuilds/README.md

 ***Building the development versions from git sources***

-The individual TDE apps can be cloned from Trinity git, so the build is set up to do that - except for individual language packs of tde-i18n.
+The build is set up to clone the individual TDE apps from trinitydesktop gitea - except for individual language packs of tde-i18n.
 The whole tde-i18n download is ~1x10^6 bytes, so to reduce that, wget is used to download individual tde-i18n-$lang packs as they are not git repositories.

 Once any git repository has been cloned, further downloads are updates only[2], giving the best options - only fetching what is needed, and incremental updates.